Mount Washington, Baltimore: Description

 These two areas were at one time viewed as a single area, but since the construction of Interstate 83 these areas have been separated, and travel over a longer distance is required between them.

 History

 In 1854, George Gelbach and Elias Heiner purchased 314 acres near Washingtonville, a mill village.
 Though the original homes were designed as summer houses, Gelbach envisioned that Mount Washington would eventually become a suburb of Baltimore.
 Building picked up after the Civil War, with developers, such as John Graham (a resident of Mount Washington) developing small groups of houses around the South Road section.
 The northern section of the area, what became Dixon's Hill, was the result of Thomas Dixon purchasing 20 acres from Gelbach in 1855 and developed in the 1860s.
 Mount Washington is considered by some to be Baltimore's first suburb.
 It was part of Baltimore County until it was annexed in 1914.

+Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Baltimore to exclude African-Americans and other minorities.
+A 1921 advertisement in the Baltimore Sun described Mount Washington as a racially "restricted community".